What Is Grass Rust and How Do I Get Rid of It?

 You can prevent grass rust from showing up in your lawn simply by keeping it well fed.
 However, you don’t have to go overboard with fertilizer.

 Four timely applications of a nitrogen-based lawn food, such as Scotts 4-Step Program, will keep your lawn green and healthy, enabling it to fend off rust and most lawn diseases.
 Two applications should come after August 1; plan those around August 1 and Sept.
 15. Those dates can vary depending upon where you live.
+Here’s how to keep your lawn green in summer heat.

 Those grass rust pustules appear mostly on the leaf blades.
 If you bag clippings as you mow, you’ll remove some of the infected leaf tissue, improving your chances of keeping it under control.
 Just don’t add clippings of rust-infested grass to your compost pile.
 Also, if you hire out your lawn care, know that commercial mowers can oftentimes spread it from one lawn to the next.